0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/05_CodeDeploy/README.md

     - Click Review and Create
     - Click Create
 - Create a new Launch Configuration if you don’t have one.
 Launch Configurations can be reused
 - Go to AWS IAM
-    - Go to Policies
-    - Click Create Policy
-    - Select Create Your Own Policy
-    - Set the Policy Name
-    - Set the Description
-    - Paste the JSON from bello in to Policy Document
-- Go to AWS IAM
     - Go to Users
     - Click Add User